slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - Surrendering to constant reinvention.
 - letting go allows progress. letting things happen instead of trying things to happen.
+> *"When we are no longer able to change a situation, we are challenged to change ourselves."
+-- Victor Frankl
 -->

 > *"It only hurts when you don’t have time to prepare for the fall."